brylevkirill/notes/interesting recent papers.md

 #### ["Learning to Play in a Day: Faster Deep Reinforcement Learning by Optimality Tightening"](https://arxiv.org/abs/1611.01606) He, Liu, Schwing, Peng
   `Q-learning`
 >	"We propose a novel training algorithm for reinforcement learning which combines the strength of deep Q-learning with a constrained optimization approach to tighten optimality and encourage faster reward propagation."
+>	"Optimality tightening introduces an objective based on the lower/upper bound of the optimal Q-function."
   - `video` <https://yadi.sk/i/yBO0q4mI3GAxYd> (1:10:20) (Fritzler) `in russian`
   - `video` <https://youtu.be/mrj_hyH974o?t=16m13s> (Podoprikhin) `in russian`